 Key subjects you must have covered: Mathematics, stress analysis, thermodynamics, dynamics, fluids and engineering design.

 It is important to note that the programmes of postgraduate study at the University of Aberdeen are very competitive and the entry requirements stated are a guide to the minimum requirements, but do not guarantee entry.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.

 Even if you have been educated in the medium of English you must meet our English Language requirements.
 These are located at www.abdn.ac.uk/study/international/english-requirements.php.
 This programme requires that you meet the 'Postgraduate Standard' level of English proficiency.
 If you are in doubt about your proficiency in English, contact the British Council office or its equivalent in your country.
 If your first language is not English, it is important that your proficiency in English is good in order for you to study successfully at the University of Aberdeen .
 Without this ability you will find great difficulty in understanding lectures, producing written work and sitting examinations.

-We have one intake of students each year in September.
+We have one intake of FT students each September.
 Late applications may be asked to wait until the next intake should the programme coordinator feel there is insufficient time to consider the application.
 Prospective students who require a visa to study in the UK are advised to apply as early in the year as possible to secure a place.
-Applications received after 30th June from students who need to apply for a visa to study in the UK will not be processed for entry in September of that year but may be considered for entry into the following intake as appropriate.
+Applications for full-time study received after 30th June from students who need to apply for a visa to study in the UK will not be processed for entry but will be considered for entry into the following intake as appropriate.
 Distance-learners should apply as soon as possible and by 31st July.